Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 4. Definitions

 4.1.
-Complainant: A person alleging a violation of University Policy 05-001 Sexual Misconduct and Discrimination or who is the individual alleged to have been negatively impacted by sexual misconduct or discrimination.
+Complainant: A person alleging a violation of OSU’s sexual misconduct, discrimination, discriminatory harassment, or retaliation policies or who is the individual alleged to have been negatively impacted by such conduct.

 4.2.
 Employee: All persons employed by the university, including, but not limited to, academic faculty, professional faculty, classified staff, law enforcement professionals, temporary employees, student employees, and graduate assistants.

 4.4.
-Employee exempt from reporting: Certain OSU employees are exempt from the responsible employee reporting requirements and will not report any information to the Office of Equal Opportunity and Access or the Title IX Coordinator without the permission of the complainant.
-These employees are not employees of notice for the university.
+Employee exempt from internal reporting: Certain OSU employees are exempt from the responsible employee reporting requirements and will not report any information to EOA without the permission of the complainant.
+Employees exempt from internal reporting may still have requirements to report certain information to external entities (such as being a mandatory reporter of child abuse).

 5. Responsibilities & Procedures

 5.1.
-Role of Responsible Employees in Reporting Incidents of Sexual Misconduct or Discrimination
+Role of Responsible Employees in Reporting Incidents of Sexual Misconduct, Discrimination, Discriminatory Harassment, and Retaliation

 5.1.1.
-Responsible employees must immediately report any allegation of sexual misconduct or discrimination to the Office of Equal Opportunity and Access (“EOA”) when they become aware of or have reason to believe that a violation of University Policy 05-001 Sexual Misconduct and Discrimination has occurred.
+Responsible employees must immediately report all known details of actual or suspected sexual misconduct, discrimination, discriminatory harassment, or retaliation to EOA when they become aware of or have reason to believe that a violation of university policy may have occurred.

 5.1.2.
-A responsible employee is required to immediately report any form of sexual misconduct or discrimination as defined above that:
+A responsible employee is required to immediately report any form of sexual misconduct, discrimination, discriminatory harassment, or retaliation as defined by university policy that:

 a.
 Is being or has been experienced or perpetrated by a